juxor/afaq/markdown/secI3.md

 rising unemployment and increased economic instability) the impact of increased competition and inequality harms the vast majority.
-It is doubtful that people aware of these tendencies (and that, as we argued in [section F.3](secF3.html), _"free exchange"_ in an unequal society tends to **increase**, not decrease, inequality) would create such a regime.
+It is doubtful that people aware of these tendencies (and that, as we argued in [section F.3](secF3.html) , "free exchange" in an unequal society tends to **increase**, not decrease, inequality) would create such a regime.

-Unsurprisingly, examples of anarchism in action show that there is working together to reduce the dangers of isolation and competition.
+Unsurprisingly, examples of anarchism in action show that there are ways of working together to reduce the dangers of isolation and competition.
 One thing to remember is that anarchy will not be created "overnight" and so potential problems will be worked out over time.
 Underlying all these kinds of objections is the assumption that co-operation will **not** be more beneficial to all involved than competition.
 However, in terms of quality of life, co-